ledgersmb/ledgersmb-docker/README.md

 Use the [ssmtp.conf man
 page](https://www.systutorials.com/docs/linux/man/5-ssmtp.conf/) to look up the meaning and function of each of the mail configuration keys.

+The deprecated configuration keys won't be available as of the docker images for LedgerSMB 1.8 -- which will feature a new built-in mail handling library to compensate for the fact that Debian Buster no longer includes `ssmtp`.

 # Troubleshooting/Developing